nik-lmao/hackclub-arcade/Blender/Donuts/README.md

 ## ⚙️ | Installation

-1. Clone the repository.
+1. Download the `donuts.blend` file from [BlendSwap](https://blendswap.com/blend/31643)
-2. Open `donuts.blend` in Blender to view the donut models created throughout the series.
+2. Open `donuts.blend` in Blender to view the donut model.

 ## 🖼️ | Screenshot